Directly to the content

 • for the maintenance of normal bones

-** The functions mentioned correspond to authorized health claims according to EU Regulation (EC) No. 1924/2006.
+** The mentioned functions correspond to approved health claims according to EU Regulation (EC) No.1924/2006.

 Difference between fat-soluble and water-soluble vitamins

-Fat-soluble vitamins (A, D, E and K) are absorbed together with dietary fats.
-They can be stored in the body - especially in the liver and fatty tissue.
-Regular intake is important, but excessive intake should be avoided as these vitamins can accumulate in the body (especially in fatty tissue or selected organs such as the liver).
+Fat-soluble vitamins (A, D, E, and K) are absorbed along with dietary fats.
+They can be stored in the body – primarily in the liver and adipose tissue.
+Regular intake is important, while excessive consumption should be avoided, as these vitamins can accumulate in the body (especially in adipose tissue or selected organs such as the liver).

-Water-soluble vitamins (vitamin C and the B vitamins) dissolve in water and are only stored to a limited extent.
-Excess amounts are usually excreted via the metabolism.
-This is particularly noticeable with vitamin B2 (riboflavin), which in large quantities leads to bright yellow urine.
-A continuous supply via the diet is therefore particularly relevant.
+Water-soluble vitamins (Vitamin C and the B vitamins) dissolve in water and are only stored to a limited extent.
+Excess amounts are usually excreted through metabolism.
+Particularly noteworthy is Vitamin B2 (Riboflavin), which leads to bright yellow urine in large amounts.
+Therefore, a continuous supply through diet is particularly relevant.

 Which vitamins does the body need?

-Vitamin Recommended daily intake - adult men Recommended daily intake - adult women
+Vitamin Recommended daily amount - Adult men Recommended daily amount - Adult women

 Vitamin A